IVDD and IVDR - your questions, our answers

 Based on current information, all kits at Chromsystems will be transferred to the new IVDR and within the permitted IVDR transitional periods.

 We ensure that all products will be available without interruption, however, no statement can currently be made as to when particular kits will be certified.
 Despite close cooperation and coordination with the notified body, the IVDR requirements are so complex and extensive that stating periods for the conversion of individual kits is currently not possible.

 When do I have to implement the IVDR in the laboratory?

 In general, laboratories must adhere to ISO 15189.
 Users only have to implement the IVDR if they use lab-developed tests (LDTs).
 The Regulation 2022/112 extended the transitional period for this procedure to May 2024.

 To what extent are the kits in newborn screening a special case?
 Are they already IVDR-compliant due to the CE0123 marking?

 The assays for newborn screening (order no.: 55000/57000) were classified under the IVDD such that the conformity assessment had to be performed by a notified body (classified as Class B product according to Annex II and thus conformity according to Annex IV of the IVDD).
 Consequently, these product series were also previously exempt from self-certification and were certified by TÜV Süd.
 Consequently, they had already been treated very similar in the past to what is required by the IVDR.
 Due to the TÜV certification, CE0123 had always been printed on these product labels.

 These products are certified until 25.5.2025 by TÜV and may also be used and sold as such.

-How can I see if the product is IVDR-authorised?
+How can I tell if the product is IVDR-authorised?

 With the exception of the newborn kits, an IVDR-authorised product can be recognised based on the CE0123 marking, which can be found on the labels and in the instruction for use (IFU).
 In addition, the CE declarations are available for download on the website and show whether a product is distributed under IVDD or IVDR.